Adversarial Policies Beat Superhuman Go AIs: Search algorithms Search Algorithms

 MCTS playouts are governed by two learned functions: \begin{enumerate} \item[a.]
-A value function estimator $\hat{V}: \mathcal{T} \times \mathcal{X} \to \mathbb{R}$, which returns a real number $\hat{V}_T(x)$ given a tree $T$ and a node $x$ in $T$.
+A value function estimator $\hat{V}: \mathcal{T} \times \mathcal{X} \to \mathbb{R}$, which returns a real number $\hat{V}_T(x)$ given a tree $T$ and a node $x$ in $T$ (where $\mathcal{T}$ is the set of all trees, and $\mathcal{X}$ is the set of all nodes).
 The value function estimator is meant to estimate how good it is to be at $x$ from the perspective of the player to move at the root of the tree.

 \item[b.]
 A policy estimator $\hat{\pi}: \mathcal{T} \times \mathcal{X} \to \mathcal{P}(\mathcal{X})$, which returns a probability distribution over possible next states $\hat{\pi}_T(x)$ given a tree $T$ and a node $x$ in $T$.
 The policy estimator is meant to approximate the result of playing the optimal policy from $x$ (from the perspective of the player to move at $x$). \end{enumerate} For both KataGo and AlphaGo, the value function estimator and policy estimator are defined by two deep neural network heads with a shared backbone.
 The reason that $\hat{V}$ and $\hat{\pi}$ also take a tree $T$ as an argument is because the estimators factor in the sequence of moves leading up to a node in the tree.